yblebon/yblebon.github.io/README.md

 # yblebon.github.io

-This is a personal web repository
+This is a personal web repository aka "Western repository"

-with:
-- no requirements
-- no delivery date

 where: